Skip to main content

 Analyze with a VLM

 When ANALYZE_WITH_VISION=true, the page is analyzed by a Vision Language Model that holistically understands the page elements and their relationships.We use Meta’s llama3.2-vision, hosted by Ollama locally, on your network or in the cloud.
-Setup and configuration instructions.Analysis text files are written to the diagnostic folder when SAVE_DIAGNOSTIC_FILES=true.
+Setup and configuration instructions.Analysis text files are written to the diagnostic folder when SAVE_DIAG_TXT_PER_PG=true.

 This step is in active development, and VLM results are not yet integrated into the pipeline.